-In accordance with Government Auditing Standards, we have also issued our report dated December 8, 2022, on our consideration of the Schools' internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated December 12, 2023, on our consideration of the Schools' internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Schools' internal control over financial reporting or on compliance.
-In accordance with the Uniform Guidance, we have also issued our report dated December 8, 2022 on our consideration of the Schools' internal control over major programs and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-These reports are an integral part of an audit performed in accordance with Government Auditing Standards in considering the Schools' internal control over financial reporting and compliance.
+In accordance with the Uniform Guidance, we have also issued our report dated December 12, 2023 on our consideration of the Schools' internal control over major programs and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+These reports are an integral part of an audit performed in accordance with Government Auditing Standards in considering the Schools' internal control over financial control over financial reports are an integral part of an audit performed in accordance with Government Auditing Standards in considering the Schools' internal control over financial reports are an integral part of an audit performed in accordance with Government Auditing Standards in considering the Schools' internal control over financial reporting and compliance.

-Brown Jake + M Daniel, PC Knoxville, Tennessee December 8, 2022
+Brown Jake + M. Daniel, PC

+Knoxville, Tennessee December 12, 2023

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2022
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2023

-As management of Oak Ridge Schools (the "Schools"), we offer readers of the Schools' financials statements this narrative overview and analysis of the financial activities of the Schools for the fiscal year ended June 30, 2022.
+As management of Oak Ridge Schools (the "Schools"), we offer readers of the Schools' financials statements this narrative overview and analysis of the financial activities of the Schools for the fiscal year ended June 30, 2023.